jelomarie/Guessing-Game/README.md

 Start the client:
 Copy code
 python client.py

 Follow the instructions on the client to play the game.
-Contributing
-If you'd like to contribute to this project, feel free to submit pull requests or open issues.
-Contributions are welcome!

 License
 This project is licensed under the MIT License.